last update 11 July 2010

 Early 1940s, Egypt

-Final years of WWII in France & Germany
+Final years of WWII in France, Germany then Instow (Devon)

-l: divorced and remarried later in 1940s, and lived in several places during career as a regular army officer (Royal Signals), retiring to parents' home in Folkestone in early 70s.
+l: divorced and remarried later in 1940s, and lived in several places during career as a regular army officer (Royal Signals then General Staff), living in parents' home in Folkestone from early 70s and retiring there at 55 in 1973.

 photo: Piers Fletcher